Thanks, Screaming Scarecrow Studios, for this gristly and very valuable contribution!

 SOMETHING TO TOSS BODY PARTS AT:

-Quarter inch plywood is kind of flimsy so next we screwed a 2” x 2” wood frame to the back of the plywood.
+Quarter inch plywood may occasionally be a bit flimsy, so we screwed a 2” x 2” wood frame to the back of the plywood.
 This not only gave the BPTG rigidity it also gave us a good solid piece of wood to screw a stand to if one was to be used.

 After the holes were cut and all the rough edges sanded down, we painted the plywood white.
-Plain white may not have been the most creative choice for our game‘s backdrop but if you want your reds to pop out under any lighting, you need to put them on white!
+If you want your reds to pop out under any lighting, you need to put them on white!
 It’s an amazing (and gruesome) effect.

 DRESSED TO DIE FOR: